whirvis/JRakNet/README.md

 client.connect(SERVER_ADDRESS, SERVER_PORT);
 ```

-A simple RakNet client, this example attempts to connect to the main [LBSG](http://lbsg.net/) server.
+This is a simple RakNet client that attempts to connect to the main [LBSG](http://lbsg.net/) server.
 When it is connected, it closes the connection and shuts down.

-# Notes
-- Some DataPacket ID's are reserved by RakNet.
-Because of this, it is recommended that all game packets not relating to RakNet begin with their own special ID, Minecraft does this (It's header byte is currently 0xFE).
-It is also recommended that game servers and game clients do not use raw packets at all.
-- For anyone coding server softwares for Minecraft, be aware that the game reserves ports 19132 and 19133 on the machine for server discovery.
-If you are on the same machine as your server make sure to set the port to anything BUT 19132 or 19133.

 <br>